Occupational Therapist Assistant & Physiotherapist Assistant

 All lab areas are covered by this policy for all programs in the School of Health & Life Sciences.
 Non-compliance with this dress code will result in the person being asked to leave the lab area.
 (If during scheduled lab time, this may result in a missed lab).

-Note: Dress requirements apply not only to lab or examination areas but also while working in the Centre for Simulation Learning.
+Note: Dress requirements apply not only to lab or examination areas but also while working in the Cowan Health Sciences Centre.
 Students should be aware of the additional policies:

 - Closed toe, closed heel shoes.